Easter Sunday Worship: April 1, 2018

 The Colors and Flowers of Easter

-The colors most often associated with Easter are yellow, purple, white, green, and gold.
-As a collage, they may represent the changing colors in nature, and particularly the blooming of flowers, during springtime.
+The colors most often associated with Easter are yellow, purple, white, green, and gold, and represent the changing colors in nature, and particularly the blooming of flowers, during springtime.

 Yellow stands for the sun and its bright radiance of dawn.
 Purple, though often exemplifying royalty in many cultures, was belatedly imported into Christianity and our Easter tradition.
 In the language of religious symbols, this color signifies mourning and is associated with Lent, and the sorrow felt over Christ’s physical death on the Cross.
 White represents the pure divine light of God, exemplifying purity or cleanliness of heart, and joy.
 Green stands for nature’s perpetual renewal of itself, especially during springtime.
 Gold is associated with abundance, both materially and spiritually, along with the golden radiance of dawn or daybreak.